sap-tutorials/Tutorials/tutorials/mob-app-mao-erp-app-create/mob-app-mao-erp-app-create.md

 5. Save the RFC Destination.

-6. We will now update the Middleware Server with the RFC Destination created.
+6. We will now update the Usage Metering Middleware Server with the RFC Destination created.
 To update the Middleware Server, execute transaction **/SYCLO/ADMIN** from the SAP GUI to open up the MAIF Admin Panel.

 7. Navigate to the **Administration** > **Server Management** section.

-8. Search for the Metering Middleware Server created during the app creation (i.e., `<ms_app_id>_MS_UNIFIED_SERVER`) and select.
-Please see Step 8 if the Metering Middleware server is missing.
+8. Select the Middleware Server with the name noted in Step 2.4.
+If the Usage Metering Middleware Server is missing then please see Step 8.

 9. Update the **RFC Destination** and click **Save**.